ElderTrump/ElderTrump.github.io/_pages/about.md

 ---
 ## Research Interests ##
 <font size=3>
 My research focuses on AI + Energy, with broad interests in reinforcement learning, optimization, control, and power systems.
-I work on the theoretical and algorithmic foundations of large-scale decision-making systems, with a dual focus on (1) AI for Critical Infrastructure：
+I work on the theoretical and algorithmic foundations of large-scale decision-making systems, with a dual focus on (1) AI for Critical Infrastructure:
 Designing scalable, learning-based optimization frameworks for complex energy and infrastructure systems, addressing challenges in real-time, uncertain, and safety-critical environments.
 (2) Energy for AI: Developing energy-aware algorithms to manage and optimize the operation of AI infrastructure (like data center), balancing energy, latency, and reliability in sustainable computing. </font>